awsdocs/aws-transfer-user-guide/doc_source/API_UpdateServer.md

 Required: No

  ** [ServerId](#API_UpdateServer_RequestSyntax) **   <a name="TransferFamily-UpdateServer-request-ServerId"></a>
-A system\-assigned unique identifier for a server instance that the user account is assigned to\.
+A system\-assigned unique identifier for a server instance that the Transfer Family user is assigned to\.
 Type: String
 Length Constraints: Fixed length of 19\.
 Pattern: `^s-([0-9a-f]{17})$`